Kazakhs in China: History

+Early history

-During the fall of the Dzungar Khanate in the mid-18th century, the Manchus massacred the native Dzungar Oirat Mongols of Dzungaria (northern Xinjiang Province) in the Dzungar genocide, and afterwards colonized the depopulated area with immigrants from many parts of their empire.
-Among the peoples who moved into the depopulated Dzungaria were the Kazakhs from the Kazakh Khanates.
+During the fall of the Dzungar Khanate in the mid-18th century, the Manchus of the Qing Dynasty massacred the native Dzungars of Dzungaria in the Dzungar genocide, and afterwards colonized the depopulated area with immigrants from many parts of their empire.
+Among the peoples who migrated into depopulated Dzungaria were the Kazakhs from the Kazakh Khanates.

-In the 19th century, the advance of the Russian Empire troops pushed the Kirghiz to neighboring countries.
-Russian settlers on traditional Kirghiz land drove many over the border to China, causing their population to increase in China.
-Comparatively, the Kirghiz received more benefits in the Chinese-controlled areas than the Russian-controlled areas.
-Russian settlers fought against the nomadic Kirghiz, which led the Russians to believe that the Kirghiz would be a liability in any conflict against China.
-The Muslim Kirghiz were certain that in an upcoming war, China would defeat Russia.
+In the 19th century, the advance of the Russian Empire troops pushed the Kazakhs to neighboring countries.
+Russian settlers on traditional Kazakh land drove many over the border to China, causing their population to increase in China.

-In the early 20th century, Kazakhs fled to China to escape Russian persecution and slaughter during the Basmachi movement in 1916.
-During the Russian Revolution, when Muslims faced tsarist conscription, Xinjiang again became a sanctuary for Kazakhs fleeing Russia.
+During the Russian Revolution, when Muslims faced conscription, Xinjiang again became a sanctuary for Kazakhs fleeing Russia.
 During the 1920s, hundreds of thousands of Kazakh nomads moved from Soviet Kazakhstan to Xinjiang to escape Soviet persecution, famine, violence, and forced sedentarization.
-Kazakhs that moved to China fought against the Soviet Communist-backed Uyghur Second East Turkestan Republic in the Ili Rebellion (1944–1949).
+Kazakhs that moved to China fought for the Soviet Communist-backed Uyghur Second East Turkestan Republic in the Ili Rebellion (1944–1949).

-Toops estimated that 65,000 Kirghiz, 92,000 Hui, 326,000 Kazakh, 187,000 Han, and 2,984,000 Uyghur (totaling 3,730,000) lived in Xinjiang in 1941, and 4,334,000 people lived in Xinjiang according to Hoppe in 1949.
+Toops estimated that 326,000 Kazakhs, 65,000 Kyrgyz, 92,000 Hui, 187,000 Han, and 2,984,000 Uyghur (totaling 3,730,000) lived in Xinjiang in 1941.
+Hoppe estimated that 4,334,000 people lived in Xinjiang in 1949.

-Kazakh exodus and tribal conflict

-A Kazakh chief named Khaisan was skinned alive and his heart cut out of his chest by the Oirat Mongol Ja Lama.
-His and another Kazakh's skin were used as a religious implement.
-The skins were found in Khaisan's yurt in Muunjaviin Ulaan on 8 February 1914 by Cossacks under Captain Bulatov.
-A White Guard soldier's heart was eaten by the Mongol Choijon Lama.
-Mongol banners were sprinkled with blood from the hearts of Russian White Guard and Chinese, according to A. V. Burdukov.

-Owen Lattimore described Mongol Sandagdorjiyn Magsarjav (1877–1927) as "a strange, romantic and sometimes savage figure".
-Magsarjav had served under Ungern-Sternberg.
-In Uriankhai, Kazakh bandits who were captured had their hearts cut out and sacrificed by Magsarjav.

 In 1936, after Sheng Shicai expelled 30,000 Kazakhs from Xinjiang to Qinghai, Hui Chinese led by General Ma Bufang massacred Kazakhs, until there were only 135 of them left.